NovationScripts/Multimillionaire/README.md

 Participants in our ecosystem will only need to farm some of the most valuable tokens.

+What do you think, who would want to sell tokens that can be farmed and exchanged for Ethereum at a stable rate with high demand?

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.